fbpx

 National Broadband Network (NBN)

-The NBN is a government-driven initiative which aims to provide high-speed internet access to homes and businesses across Australia via fixed line connections.
+The NBN is a government-driven initiative which aims to provide high-speed internet access to homes across Australia via fixed line connections.
 It offers a range of speed tiers to suit different needs, which are:

 • NBN 12: 12Mbps download, 1Mbps upload